 Why not bring back longer commercial-free music segments (more listening value) in shorter flights (urgency) and promote it aggressively (celebrate it)?
 Back it up with a contest or game to shine even more attention on the commercial-free hour(s).
 When the campaign ends, return to normal programming.

 For personalities, most listeners won’t miss a minor feature that’s resting, as long as it’s replaced by something compelling.
 Customers don’t realize Starbucks’ treat receipt program has expired because they simply stop promoting it.
 Do the same with some games and minor features.

-When a minor feature rests, introduce a new element and promote it aggressively.
-When the resting feature returns, re-introduce it with the same xcitement.
+When a minor feature rests, introduce a new element, and promote it aggressively.
+When the resting feature returns, re-introduce it with the same excitement.

 Caution: Don’t rest your most valuable features.
 McDonald’s would never take the Quarter-Pounder off their menu.

 An often overlooked way to create new excitement is through production and imaging.